famished-tiger/loxxy/README.md

 ### What is loxxy?
-A Ruby implementation of the [Lox programming language](https://craftinginterpreters.com/the-lox-language.html ), a simple language used in Bob Nystrom's online book [Crafting Interpreters](https://craftinginterpreters.com/ ).
+A Ruby implementation of the [Lox programming language](https://craftinginterpreters.com/the-lox-language.html ), a simple language defined in Bob Nystrom's online book [Crafting Interpreters](https://craftinginterpreters.com/ ).

 ### Purpose of this project:
 - To deliver an open source example of a programming language fully implemented in Ruby